Who Is Missy Elliott?

-Adding to what was already shaping up to be a triumphant year, Missy in August 2019 dropped the well-received EP Iconology, her first collection of new music in 14 years.
+Adding to what was already shaping up to be a triumphant year, Elliott in August 2019 dropped the well-received EP Iconology, her first collection of new music in 14 years.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!